You can’t always prevent your hair from falling out as you age, but there are treatments and remedies that might slow down the process.

 Laser treatment is thought to reduce the inflammation in follicles that keeps them from regrowing.

-There are limited studies to support their effectiveness in treating hair loss, but a 2016 review determined that low-level laser therapy (LLLT) is safe and effective when used to treat male pattern hair loss.
+There are limited studies to support their effectiveness in treating hair loss, but a determined that low-level laser therapy (LLLT) is safe and effective when used to treat male pattern hair loss.
 More research is still needed.

 4. Quit smoking